Omniversys/AutoSDLC/FORK-WORKFLOW.md

 **Symptom:**
 ```
-Your fork is 45 commits behind dondetir:main
+Your fork is 45 commits behind Omniversys:main
 ```

 **Solution:**